sylar/dotfiles/readme.md

 # Dotfiles.

-My personal `MacOS` ready personal dotfiles for setting up a new computer.
+My personal `MacOS` ready dotfiles for setting up a new computer.
 It features:

 - macOS defaults.
 - homebrew CLI tools and GUI apps.